sanheeth-singh/Flask-Quote-Management-Application/README.md

 The application uses SQLite for local development.
 The database file is created automatically when the app is run for the first time.

+Delete the existing project db to start fresh.

 ◽Future Improvements